This Web Page is: King Edward's School (Last revised 1/2/09)

 I could understand why it was one of the most popular works in the

-to broadcast concerts where I was to discover a world of endless delight and
+listen to broadcast concerts where I was to discover a world of endless delight

 interesting discussions during our leisure time which, in turn, developed one’s